The Ultimate Gardening Gift Guide (for any budget)

 Gardening Gift #4: Quality Garden Tools

 We’ve purchased or been gifted a lot of garden tools over the years, and boy is there a big difference in quality between brands.
-Granted we put a lot of wear and tear on our tools since we use them so frequently, but we’ve had garden clippers fall apart within a year under light use and others that have lasted for over 5 years in perfect condition even though they get used a lot.
+Granted we put a lot of wear and tear on our tools since we use them so frequently, but we’ve had garden clippers fall apart within a year under light use and others that have lasted for over 10 years in perfect condition even though they get used a lot.
 Plus, the cheap tools tend not to work nearly as well as the higher quality, more expensive tools.

 - bypass pruners

-- good Fiskars 3-piece tool set
+- good Fiskars 6-piece garden tool kit

 Gardening Gift #3: Garden Water Dechlorinator

-A teaspoon of healthy garden soil might have as many as ~50 billion microbial organisms in it (that’s why those whacky organic gardeners say “soil is alive”).
+A teaspoon of healthy garden soil might have as many as ~50 billion microbial organisms in it (that’s why whacky organic gardeners like us say “soil is alive”).
 Those microbes make soil systems function, help feed and water your plants, and help keep pathogens and disease-causing organisms from killing your plants.

 That’s why we use a water dechlorinator in our garden, and recommend other gardeners do as well.
 Our dechlorinator screws on and off in 30 seconds and works great (we also use it when filling up our duck pond and duck water bowls).

-Gardening Gift #2: Bosmere Haws Metal Watering Can
+Gardening Gift #2: Bosmere Haws Watering Can

 Gardening Gift #1: High Pressure, Lead-Free & Drinking Water Safe Polyurethane Watering Hose + Accessories